MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 This tutorial will walk you through:

-1. [C# implementation](#CreateMainClasses) of the main interfaces required for a Windows Vision Skill
+1. [Implementing the main interfaces](#CreateMainClasses) required for a Windows Vision Skill
 2. [Creating a .nuspec](#CreateNuspec) to produce a NuGet package
 3. [Obfuscating and deobfuscating](#Obfuscation) files to conceal their content